 Although we’ve done wine tastings at some of the big time wineries during the past trips, we prefer smaller producers like Nalle, Preston, Unti and Vincent Arroyo.
 That’s why we decided to make reservations to check out a couple small, less-touristy wineries in the Napa Valley on this trip.

 To prep for the tastings, we started the morning with breakfast at the B&B. Our hostess prepared a small feast for the two of us – oatmeal brûlée, local chicken sausage and fresh fruit – a perfect base for a day of wine tasting in Napa Valley.

 Wine Tasting At Fontanella Family Winery

-Our first winery appointment was at Fontanella Family Winery, a relatively new independent winery on Mt.
+Our first winery appointment was at Fontanella Family Winery, an independent winery on Mt.
 Veeder.

 The winding drive took about 30 minutes, a bit longer than expected due to the rain.
 Once we got there, it wasn’t long until we were tasting wine and learning about the winery’s short but interesting history.

-Tasting the wines this way was super educational, as we could taste the difference between the wines grown in different types of soil – gravel, shale and volcanic ash.
-There really was a difference.
-We also tasted their exclusive GIII Beckstoffer Cabernet Sauvignon, which is released each October.
+Tasting the wines this way was super educationals.
+We could taste the difference between the wines grown in different types of soil – gravel, shale and volcanic ash.
+Yes, there really was a difference.
+We also tasted the winery’s exclusive GIII Beckstoffer Cabernet Sauvignon released each October.

-We re-tasted the wines back in the tasting room and utilized our new knowledge about the Mt.
+We re-tasted the wines back in the tasting room and applied our new knowledge about the Mt.
 Veeder appellation.
-We considered buying a blending kit that would enable us to experiment at home, but the $150 price deterred us.
+We considered buying a blending kit that would enable us to experiment at home but the $150 price deterred us.

 Plus, we already knew that we wanted to buy a bottle of the finished product instead.
-As a bonus, the $20 tasting fees were waived since we bought the bottle.
+As a bonus, the $20 tasting fees were waived when we bought the bottle.

 Back Room Wines And Oxbow Public Market